FAQ Questions and answers about the Green Finance Alliance

 Challenges differ significantly from company to company: For some, it is difficult to phase-out fossil fuels, while for others it may be challenging to comply with the required disclosures or the implementation of an Eco-Management and Audit Scheme (EMAS).

 The biggest benefit for members is making a real contribution to climate protection as well as securing a liveable future for our children.
 Members have the opportunity to position themselves as credible, green pioneers in the eyes of their customers and society.
-At the same time, the membership provides support and guidance regarding necessary steps for the transformation.
+At the same time, the membership provides support and guidance along the way regarding necessary steps for the transformation.

-Many EU regulations that will be mandatory for certain groups of financial institutions in the future (e.g. the reporting obligations pursuant to the CSRD, Taxonomy, and SFDR), focus especially on detailed disclosure obligations.
+Many EU regulations that will be mandatory for certain groups of financial institutions in the future (e.g. the reporting obligations pursuant to the CSRD, EU Taxonomy, and SFDR), focus especially on detailed disclosure obligations.

 Tip